archit-kalla/ACAI/README.md

 - in directory C:\Users\\<User>\AppData\Roaming\Python\Python310\site-packages\rl_zoo3\hyperparams there are hyperparameters for each implemented algorithm.
     - the environment State is a Dict and outputs are continuous therefore only some algs will work

+#### Hyper paramater setup
+- feel free to tune and change the following hyperparams, descriptions can be found in stable baselines 3 documentation

 - in this implementation td3.yaml was updated with the following lines:

 ```
 ...